-A NYC Chef Falls Hard for an Appalachian String Musician and Together They Build a Destination Cooking School in the Mountains of North Carolina
+A NYC Chef falls for an Appalachian musician and they build a destination cooking school in the mountains of North Carolina

 Ariel and Sebastiaan Zijp at their The Farmer’s Hands cooking school in Mars Hill, NC